mwitzenm/ldev/README.md

 - Contribute - https://github.com/spuranam/ldev

 # Know Issues:
-- Localdev does not work when connect to Cisco VPN servers on Windows platform using Cisco AnyConnect client since FAnyConnect configuration disables split tunneling.
+- Localdev does not work when connect to Ford VPN servers on Windows platform using Cisco AnyConnect client since Ford’s AnyConnect configuration disables split tunneling.
 On MacOS workaround is to use native Cisco IPSec support instead of Cisco AnyConnect client.
-- When switching networks on Windows, you must first destroy running localdev instances otherwise you will have trouble with your name resolution.
+- When switching networks on Windows, you must first [destroy](docs/usage.md#shutting-down-and-deleting-your-cluster) running localdev instances otherwise you will have trouble with your name resolution.
 - Localdev DNS server is configured to only support TCP/IP version 4, hence on windows you must disable TCP/IP version 6 if its enabled.